aoterodelaroza/aoterodelaroza.github.io/_devnotes/02_fortran_makefiles.md

 where we take advantage of the fact that the anchor file, object, and source file share the same name.
 Note that in the case of files that generate no `.mod` or `.smod` files, the syntax-only `MAKEMOD` command is still run in order to create the anchor file.
-Since this process is quick, this is a small price to pay for keeping things organized.
+This is a small price to pay for keeping things organized.

 The complete Makefile is:
 ~~~ make